Designing Informative Metrics for Few-Shot Example Selection: Related Work

 \section{Related Work}

 To perform our experiments, we use the {\em Structured Prompting} paradigm introduced by~\citet{blevins2023prompting} as our baseline for named entity recognition (NER), part-of-speech (POS) tagging, and sentence chunking.
-Each model that we use is provided $k$ pairs of (sentence, tagged sentence) as the task examples in a $k$-shot prompt.
+These are sequence tagging tasks---those that assign labels or tags to tokens or other units of text.
 This involves iteratively feeding the PLM a word and its predicted label to get it to label the next word.
-These are sequence tagging tasks---those that assign labels or tags to tokens or other units of text.
-Experiments show that PLMs can effectively solve these tasks with just a few demonstrations using this technique.
+PLMs are also provided $k$ pairs of (sentence, tagged sentence) as the task examples in a $k$-shot prompt.
+Experiments by~\citet{brown2020language} show that PLMs can effectively solve these tasks with just a few demonstrations using this technique.
+We consider another task involving annotating contextual integrity (CI) parameters in privacy policies~\citep{Shvartzshnaider2019GoingAT} ; we use a generic few-shot prompt as the baseline for this task as shown in Appendix~\ref{app:prompts} (Fig.~\ref{tab:prompt3}).

-~\citet{liu-etal-2022-makes} has explored strategies for selecting examples to leverage \texttt{GPT-3}'s few-shot learning capabilities.
-They analyzed the sensitivity of \texttt{GPT-3}'s performance to randomly sampled examples and found significant variability (a phenomenon also explained by~\citet{min2022rethinking}). ~\citet{liu-etal-2022-makes} proposed a retrieval based approach called KATE that selects semantically similar examples by using $k$-nearest neighbors in the embedding space of pre-trained sentence encoders like \texttt{BERT} and \texttt{RoBERTa}.
+~\citet{liu-etal-2022-makes} have explored strategies for selecting examples to leverage \texttt{GPT-3}'s few-shot learning capabilities.
+They analyzed the sensitivity of \texttt{GPT-3}'s performance to randomly sampled examples and found significant variability (a phenomenon also explained by~\citet{min2022rethinking}). ~\citet{liu-etal-2022-makes} proposed a retrieval based approach called KATE that selects semantically similar examples by using $k$-nearest neighbors (in the embedding space of pre-trained sentence encoders like \texttt{BERT} and \texttt{RoBERTa}) which are used as the examples for the $k$-shot prompt.
 They found that KATE substantially improved \texttt{GPT-3}'s results over random sampling on natural language understanding and generation tasks.
-Results with the $k$NN based approach as baseline are demonstrated in Appendix~\ref{app:baseline}.